YK3D/Geo-FS-Radar/README.md

 Instructions:
   1. On first use you will be prompted to enter your callsign YOU MUST ENTER THIS EXACTLY AS IN YOUR ACCOUNT
-  2. To change size, distance and speed of updates go to 'Radar Settings' section in the code (line 12)
+  2. To change size on screen (in pixels), default distance and speed of updates go to 'Radar Settings' section in the code (line 12)
   3. If you have changed your callsign, to re-enter it, click on the red button on the top left of the radar
-  4. if the red button isnt visible, simply drag the radar a bit and it should auto move towards the radar Geo-FS Radar - Complete Feature List
+  4. if the red button isnt visible, simply drag the radar a bit and it should auto move towards the radar
+  5.
+Geo-FS Radar - Complete Feature List

 Core Radar Features
   Real-time aircraft detection - Fetches and displays other players from Geo-FS multiplayer server 300px circular radar display - Clean, semi-transparent green-themed radar screen